 What to do when your staff member retires

-Age 65 is the contractual retirement age.
+There is no compulsory retirement age.
 However there is flexibility under the Government Unified Scheme (GUS) to retire from age 55.
 Please contact the Public Sector Pensions Authority (PSPA) for further information and details of other pension schemes.
 Additional information and related policies can be found in the Resignation and Retirement section of the OHR website.

 If your member of staff submits their retirement date in writing to you, please follow the leaving process from Step 3 (OHR5 form completion) onwards.